Ham Radio Buyer's Guide: How to Choose The Best ...

 1) Do you need digital or analog radios?

-2) Where are you going to be using them?
+2) Where will you use them?

 4) What type of battery do you want?